-Should Parasailing be Regulated?
+Should Parasailing be Regulated in Florida?

 The parasailing death of a tourist off Bradenton Beach June 28 raises questions about the safety and lack of regulation of the popular activity.
 My Fox Tampa Bay reported it is unclear whether the man was alive or dead when he hit the water after the boat towing him lost propulsion.
 His wife thinks she saw him waving after landing, but is distraught and unsure.